yinruonan/TTCT/README.md

 ```

 ## License
-This project is licensed under the Apache-2.0 license - see LICENSE.md file for details.
+This project is licensed under the Apache-2.0 license - see **LICENSE** for details.

 ## Contact us
 b22070022@s.upc.edu.cn